ScratchAddons/website-v2/content/docs/reference/addon-api/addon.tab/_index.md

 ## Sub-APIs
 ### [addon.tab.traps](addon.tab.traps)
-Allows addons to get direct references to objects, which are particularly useful for enhancing the editor, like the Scratch VM, Thread objects, or Redux state on scratch-www pages.
+Allows addons to get direct references to objects, which are particularly useful for enhancing the editor, like the Scratch VM or the Blockly instance.
 ### [addon.tab.redux](addon.tab.redux)
 TODO